kgd-al/abrain/doc/src/_autogen/functions.rst

-.. note:: Automatically extracted from sources on Tue Jan  3 17:03:26 CET 2023 for version 0.1b
+.. note:: Automatically extracted from sources on Mon Oct  7 12:58:00 CEST 2024 for version 1.0rc-post7

 Identity
 ________